 The most important supplemental treatment or activity is the use of Daily Connection Sheets (see Appendix D).
 These sheets involve a very brief daily record of interpersonal encounters and the emotions that were elicited in the patient during these encounters.
 They provide a way to extend the process of connecting to emotional experiences beyond the weekly 45-50 minute sessions.
 They also serve to encourage active participation in treatment and recovery, enabling the patient to gain a sense of ownership of it, and can be used to identify and discuss ambivalence towards treatment when (as is often the case) the sheets are not completed.
-Almost every patient who completes Daily Connection Sheets finds them to be helpful, but every patient finds them extraordinarily difficult to complete since they are trying to change neuropathways and change lifelong patterns of avoiding awareness of emotions.
+Almost every patient who completes Daily Connection Sheets finds them to be helpful, but every patient finds them extraordinarily difficult to complete.